august21st/game/README.md

    scons debug_symbols=yes
    ```

-5. **Run with Godot 4.3:**
+5. **Run with Godot 4.5:**
-The project requires and must be run with the Godot 4.3 editor (non-mono edition).
+The project requires and must be run with the Godot 4.5 editor (mono edition not required).
 This version will dynamically link and make use of the compiled C++ module when the project is run.

 6. **Building for Web:**